-Spilled milk, fussy toddlers, and sibling squabbles make meal time an exhausting experience.
+Indeed, spilled milk, fussy toddlers, and sibling squabbles make mealtime an exhausting experience.
 I know because I was there once myself.
 Four kids at mealtime ain’t no joke, sista.

 Thankfully, over time, I developed a system that paid off.
 Mealtimes became more pleasant, the hype died down a bit, and we began to establish routines.
 Dinnertime actually became something I looked forward to, and so did my kids.

 And, family meals became a celebration!

 >>Short on time?
 Get your Dinnertime Survival Guide here!<<<